-The following table details Gogoro's sensitivity to a 1% increase and decrease in NTD against USD.
+The following table details Gogoro's sensitivity to a 1% increase in NTD against USD.
 The sensitivity analysis included only outstanding foreign currency denominated monetary items.
-A positive number below indicated an increase in pre-tax profit (loss) or equity associated with a 1% strengthening of NTD against USD.
-For a 1% weakening of NTD against USD, there would be an equal and opposite impact on equity, and the balances below would be negative.
+A positive number below indicated a decrease in pre-tax loss or an increase in equity associated with a 1% strengthening of NTD against USD.
+For a 1% weakening of NTD against USD, there would be an equal and opposite impact on pre-tax loss or equity, and the balances below would be negative.

 For the Year Ended December 31

-20 022 2021 2020
+202 3 2022 2 2021

-Profit or loss \$ (42) \$ (90) \$ (1,037)
+Profit or loss \$ (90) \$ (42) \$ (90)

-Equity 2,350 2,067 2,412
+Equity 2,106 2,350 2,067